Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Results

 To better understand the relationship between the different components, let us focus on the first two entries of the input vectors, $x_0$ and $x_1$.
 For data belonging to class $0$ (as we label the first of the two) $x_0 = x_1$, that is, the first two components are perfectly correlated.
-Conversely, the two components of data belonging to the other class (denoted by $1$) are equal with probability $1-p$ and have opposite sign with probability $p$.
-If $p=0$, the first two components are equal for both classes.
+Conversely, the two components of data belonging to the other class (denoted by $1$) are equal with probability $1-p_0$ and have opposite sign with probability $p_0$.
+If $p_0=0$, the first two components are equal for both classes.
 No information about the class to which the supplied data belong can be thus extracted by comparing the two above components.
 The second component is indeed a mere copy of the first and therefore irrelevant for classification purposes.
-Conversely, if $p=1$, the first and second components from class $1$ data are in perfect anti-correlation, while data from class $0$ are still matched and thus fully correlated.
+On the other hand, if $p_0=1$, the first and second components from class $1$ data are in perfect anti-correlation, while data from class $0$ are still matched and thus fully correlated.
 Hence, in the latter case, it is possible to completely separate the two classes by solely comparing $x_0$ and $x_1$.
-Parameter $p$ quantifies therefore the degree of sensible information which can be pulled out from a direct comparison of the two aforementioned components.
-Finally, the last two components are not correlated to the others and identically distributed for both classes, hence devoid of information.
-We hence assign a parameter $p=0$ to these two components to explicitly state their manifest irrelevance.
+The Parameter $p_n$ quantifies therefore the degree of sensible information which can be pulled out from a direct comparison of the two components in the $n$-th pair.
+We want to stress that, regardless of the value of $p_n$, neither component individually contains information on the specific class to which the vector belongs.
+Therefore, useful information can be obtained to solve the classification task only by analyzing the two components simultaneously.
+Following this observations, we generated the dataset by using four different values of $p_n \in [0,1]$ for the four pairs.
+Finally, the last two components are not correlated with the others and are identically distributed for both classes, hence void of information.
+We therefore assign a parameter $p_4=0$ to these two components to explicitly state their manifest irrelevance.
+Note that the two classes are not linearly separable, even in the case one couple of components is associated to a $p_n=1$.
+A total of $10^5$ examples were generated to perform the test.